 Melissa Hyatt's profile

-I am an interdisciplinary artist who co-creates with an ever-growing collection of sculptural musical instruments, including flutes, horns, trumpets, noise generators, bells, rattles, and whistling bottles, that I hand-craft with clay.
+I am an interdisciplinary artist who co-creates with an ever-growing collection of musical instruments, including flutes, horns, trumpets, noise generators, bells, rattles, and whistling bottles, that I hand-craft with clay.

 I was initiated into Pre-Columbian instrument-making traditions under the tutelage of composer and educator Alejandro Iglesias Rossi and musicologist and educator Susana Ferreres, at the National University of Argentina at Tres de Febrero.
-Within the framework of an innovative artistic-academic program, and with the Orchestra of Indigenous Instruments and New Technologies, we were taught to recognize historic sound artifacts as cosmographic objects; vessels of visual, sonic, and energetic information that speak to us of other ways of seeing and being in the world.
+Within the framework of an innovative artistic-academic program, and as a member of the Orchestra of Indigenous Instruments and New Technologies, we were taught to recognize historic sound artifacts as cosmographic objects; vessels of visual, sonic, and energetic information that speak to us of other ways of seeing and being in the world.

 In my capacity as an instrument-maker and specialist in Pre-Columbian musical instruments, I occasionally undertake, with great reverence and care, projects to build historic replicas of ancient musical instruments.
-I do not build historic replicas to sell, and share them strictly as part of educational demonstrations, and in collaboration with institutions like the Walters Art Museum to deepen our understanding of these important artifacts.
+I do not build historic replicas to sell, and I share them strictly as part of educational demonstrations, and in collaboration with institutions like the Walters Art Museum to deepen our understanding of these important artifacts.

 You have not yet created a curated collection!